HenriqueMedeiross/Gradient-descent-study/README.md

 # Gradient-descent

-Implementation of the gradient descent algorithm for linear regretion with 1 variable in python.
+Implementation of the gradient descent algorithm for polynomial regretion.

-The hypothesis function that we want to achieve/predict:
+The gradient descent is based on the fact that we can minimize some cost function J using the negative gradient of this function achieving your local minimum.

+Lets get a few step back...
+What exactly we are trying to minimize?

+Say you have some function y = ax+b where the x is your entry data and the y is your expected result.

 <img src="https://github.com/HenriqueMedeiross/Gradient-descent-linear-regretion-1-variable/blob/master/Equations/eq1.png?raw=true" width="30%" height="30%">